When A.I. is More Artificial than Intelligent

-I am constantly energized by the lightning-fast pace at which the predictive analytics industry is evolving.
+I am constantly energized by the lightning-fast pace at which AI technologies are evolving.
 I am proud to be a part of a company that is making a difference for our users.
-However, my job is so much more difficult than it needs to be because of the wounds that the predictive analytics industry continues to inflict upon itself in the form of marketing messages that only serve to confuse audiences thirsty for knowledge.
+However, my job is so much more difficult than it needs to be because of the wounds that the AI industry continues to inflict upon itself in the form of marketing messages that only serve to confuse audiences thirsty for knowledge.

 More often than not, use of these buzzwords seems intended to avoid a reasonable discussion about what happens to a dataset to arrive at the insights generated by the predictive tools.
 The message is basically, “trust us, we’re smart.”

-As money continues to pour into companies throughout the nascent analytics industry from investors and consumers alike, there is not a natural impetus to change this messaging.
+As money continues to pour into companies throughout the nascent AI industry from investors and consumers alike, there is not a natural impetus to change this messaging.
 Yet.

 “Trust us, we’re smart” won’t be a message that sells forever.
 Even analytics companies that are successful today with good products will be burned if our markets develop a strong enough distaste for our industry.
 That distaste will be sharpened by buyers of ineffective products when they learn that the sauce isn’t so secret, the black box is empty, and that the A.I. is more artificial than intelligent.

 Some of the AI companies that continue to rely on the buzzwords actually have products that are powered by truly ingenious mathematical approaches.
 Other companies use the buzzwords to avoid discussions about mathematical engines that a decent high school math student could produce.